wolfiex/DSMACC-testing/README.md

 ## testing
 To test run `make test` or `pytest dsmacc/test/`.

 ## Check Version, Species or Equations
 To check the version, species or equations in a model you can run `./model 0 0` with the parameters `--species`, `--equations` or `--version` - see example below.

 ```
 ./model 0 0 --species
  NA             SA             SO3            O1D            CL
  CH4            H2O2           HSO3           H2             N2O5
  CH3O2NO2       HONO           CH3OH          CO             SO2
  HO2NO2         CH3O           CH3OOH         CH3NO3         HNO3
  HCHO           CH3O2          HO2            O3             OH
  NO3            O              NO             NO2            EMISS
  R              DUMMY
 ```

+### Runtime checks
+Runtime checks to ensure model species match those of the ics are automatically enabled as part of dsmacc.run.

+These may be disabled using `-n` or `--nosafe` flags.

 ## SPINUP
 There are two methods of spinning up a model- these are with or without constraint to observations.
 To activate this the python -run library must be run with the spinup flag. *NOTE: using a negative time no longer does anything*